Kisenge: Economy

 Kisenge has one of the main mines in the province of Lualaba, with its production being drained through the Kisenge Branch of the Benguela Railway.
-The project started in 2013, when a Brazilian company built a complex for the exploration of minerals and metals, employing almost 40% of the entire population..
+The project started in 2013, when a Brazilian company built a complex for the exploration of minerals and metals, employing almost 40% of the entire population.

 The village's economy is sustained mainly by clearing the forest and selling wood.
 In 2007, a company with Angolan and Kenyan capital purchased large portions of land for deforestation, employing a large part of the population.

-Recent investments by Portugal and France led to the construction of the first health center and a bilingual school (Portuguese and French).
+Investments by Portugal and France led to the construction of the first health center and a bilingual school (Portuguese and French).
 In 2011, Chinese investments led to the construction of a large paint factory, although this factory employed about 25% of the population, it polluted the village's lake.
 In addition, the company started building a school to learn Chinese and a small apartment complex to house Chinese workers.
 In 2012, the population revolted due to the pollution of the lake and distrust of Chinese immigrants and the attempt to spread Chinese culture, and destroyed the buildings in construction.
 Currently, the construction of these buildings has been abandoned.

 The United States and Taiwan have invested in improving the village's infrastructure and telecommunications.